This museum has "Edo Ichimoku byoubu" which is exhibited in Tokyo sky tree.

 It's amazing such picture is create 200 years ago, without Airplane and Drone also.

-The building is retro and has a sense of dignity.
+The building has a retro and stately feel.
 The exhibits are generally average, but the reconstruction model of Tsuyama Castle is impressive.
-If it were to be reconstructed to its former appearance, it might be even more spectacular than Hiroshima Castle.
+If it could be recreated to its former appearance, it might be even more spectacular than Hiroshima Castle.

 Tsuyama Museum/ex.
 Tsuyama City Hall